Rationale

 External Examinations

-SGIS students will sit an examination according to the Bulgarian educational standards and the Cambridge International programme in accordance to the particular educational authority’s schedule.
+SGISP students will sit an examination according to the Bulgarian educational standards and the Cambridge International programme in accordance with the particular educational authority’s schedule.

-SGIS students will sit Cambridge Primary and Secondary Checkpoint Examinations, Bulgarian National Examination (NVO) in grades 7 and 10, Cambridge IGCSEs in grades 9, 10; AS-Levels in grade 11 and A-Level in grade 12, and Bulgarian state exams (matura) in grade 12.
+SGISP students will sit Cambridge Primary and Secondary Checkpoint Examinations, Bulgarian National Examination (NVO) in grades 7 and 10, Cambridge IGCSEs in grades 9, 10; AS-Levels in grade 11 and A-Level in grade 12, and Bulgarian state exams (Matura) in grade 12.

 Types of Grades